For all patients:

 For female patients:

 If you can become pregnant, you will need to avoid becoming pregnant during your treatment with vismodegib.
 You must have a negative pregnancy test within 1 week of the start of your treatment.
-You must use acceptable forms of birth control during your treatment and for at least 7 months after your treatment is completed.
+You must use acceptable forms of birth control during your treatment and for 7 months after your treatment is completed.
 Your doctor will tell you which forms of birth control are acceptable.

 If you think you are pregnant, you miss a menstrual period, or you have sex without using birth control while taking vismodegib or within 7 months after your treatment, call your doctor immediately.